 \section{McKay and Piperno's scheme}

 The graph isomorphism algorithm considered in this text is described by McKay and Piperno in \cite{mckay_piperno}.
-The central idea is to find a \emph{canonical form} of a graph $(G,\pi)$ denoted by $C(G,\pi)$ which is some distinguished colored graph obtained by relabelling the vertices of $G$ (i.e.~there exists a permutation $\sigma \in S_n$ such that $C(G,\pi)=(G,\pi)^\sigma$), so that the canonical forms of two graphs are identical if and only if the graphs are isomorphic.
-That way, the isomorphism of two given graphs can be checked by calculating canonical forms of both graphs and then comparing them for equality.
+The central idea is to construct the \emph{canonical form} of a graph $(G,\pi)$ (denoted by $C(G,\pi)$) which is a colored graph obtained by relabelling the vertices of $G$ (i.e.~there is a permutation $\sigma \in S_n$ such that $C(G,\pi)=(G,\pi)^\sigma$), such that the canonical forms of two graphs are identical if and only if the graphs are isomorphic.
+In this way, the isomorphism of two given graphs can be checked by computing canonical forms of both graphs and then comparing them for equality.

-McKay and Piperno describe an abstract framework for constructing canonical forms.
-It is parameterized by several abstract functions that, when fixed, give a concrete, deterministic algorithm for constructing canonical forms.
-Any choice for those functions that satisfies certain properties (given as axioms) gives rise to a correct algorithm.
+McKay and Piperno describe an abstract framework for computing canonical forms.
+It is parameterised by several abstract functions that, when fixed, yield a concrete, deterministic algorithm for computing canonical forms.
+Any choice of these functions that satisfies certain properties (given as axioms) will result in a correct algorithm.

-In the abstract framework, the canonical form of a graph is calculated by constructing the \emph{search tree} of a graph $(G,\pi_0)$, where $\pi_0$ is the initial coloring of the graph $G$.
+In the abstract framework, the canonical form of a graph is computed by constructing the \emph{search tree} of a graph $(G,\pi_0)$, where $\pi_0$ is the initial coloring of the graph $G$.
 This tree is denoted by $\mathcal{T}(G, \pi_0)$.
-Each node of this tree is labeled with a unique sequence $\nu = [v_1,v_2,\ldots,v_k]$ of distinct vertices of $G$.
+Each node of this tree is associated with a unique sequence $\nu = [v_1,v_2,\ldots,v_k]$ of distinct vertices of $G$.
 The root of the tree is assigned the empty sequence $[\ ]$.
 The length of a sequence $\nu$ is denoted by $|\nu|$, and the prefix of a length $i$ of a sequence $\nu$ is denoted by $[\nu]_i$.
-A subtree of $\mathcal{T}(G,\pi_0)$ rooted in the node $\nu$ is denoted by $\mathcal{T}(G,\pi_0,\nu)$.
-A permutation $\sigma \in S_n$ acts on search (sub)trees by acting on each of the sequences assigned to its nodes.
+The subtree of $\mathcal{T}(G,\pi_0)$ rooted at a node $\nu$ is denoted by $\mathcal{T}(G,\pi_0,\nu)$.
+A permutation $\sigma \in S_n$ acts on search (sub)trees by acting on each of the sequences associated with its nodes.

 Each node $\nu$ of the search tree is also assigned a coloring of $G$, denoted by $R(G,\pi_0,\nu)$.
-The \emph{refinement function} $R$ is one of the parameters that must satisfy several properties for the algorithm to be correct.
+The \emph{refinement function} $R$ is one of the parameters that must satisfy the following three properties for the algorithm to be correct: